zianpan/11777-nxt/Data.md

 ### AOKVQA

-- **Description**: AOKVQA is a visual question answering dataset.
+- **Description**: AOKVQA is a visual question-answering dataset.
 It contains images paired with questions and answers, focusing on complex reasoning about objects and their attributes.
 - **Format**: JSON files with question-answer pairs and images.
-- **Size**: Approximately 50,000 question-answer pairs.
+- **Size**: Approximately 25,000 question-answer pairs.

 ### COCO

 - **Description**: COCO is a large-scale object detection, segmentation, and captioning dataset.
 It contains images of complex scenes with various objects annotated.
 - **Format**: Images and corresponding annotations in JSON format.
-- **Size**: The dataset contains 200,000 images and over 2 million object instances.
+- **Size**: The dataset contains 200,000 labeled images and over 1.5 million object instances.

 ## Accessing the Datasets